tsolucio/coreBOSTax/README.md

 The [Tax Type module](https://github.com/tsolucio/coreBOSTaxType) will permit us to tag products, clients and vendors with a tax classification, while this Tax module will permit us to define a tax value for each tax type using escalation rules depending on the configured values during the creation of the inventory record.

+You can get a little more information in [this blog post](https://blog.corebos.org/blog/advancedtax).

+## Warnings

-It is important to note that once these modules are installed you should not use the Settings Tax Configuration anymore.
+It is important to note that once these modules are installed you should not use the **Settings Tax Configuration** anymore.
 Create tax records only in this module, it will take care of adjusting the necessary internal details.

-You can get a little more information in [this blog post](https://blog.corebos.org/blog/advancedtax).
+Do not **DELETE** tax records, mark them as inactive.
+This is important for correct management of historical inventory records that have applied the tax setting.
+In other words, if we apply a tax record to an invoice, then you delete the tax record, when you view/edit the inventory record the tax calculation will be incorrect as it needs the setting record applied.
+Simply mark the record as inactive with the field in this module.

+As a corollary of the previous comment: **NEVER** empty the recycle bin in this module.

 ## Updates